mcsee/Software-Design-Articles/Articles/Quotes/Software Engineering Great Quotes/readme.md

 ---

-> Simplicity does not precede complexity, but follows it
+> Simplicity doesn't precede complexity, but follows it

 *Alan Perlis*

 ---

-> Brilliance in a scientist does not consist in being right more often but in being wrong about more interesting topics.
+> Brilliance in a scientist doesn't consist in being right more often but in being wrong about more interesting topics.

 *Kent Beck*